gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 plt.colorbar()
 ```

 The second ingredient we need is the jacobian matrix.
-In a previous tutorial, we ran `PEST++GLM` with the `fresyberg_pp.pst` control file to calculate the jacobian for intial parameter values and then stop (by setting `NOPTMAX` to -1).
+In a previous tutorial, we ran `PEST++GLM` with the `fresyberg_pp.pst` control file to calculate the jacobian for initial parameter values and then stop (by setting `NOPTMAX` to -1).
 It is stored in the binary file named `freyberg_pp.jcb`.

 Let's read it in as a `pyemu.Jco`: